NFMT Remix transparent

 • Maintenance reports: Create reports for all aspects of your maintenance program.
 That includes everything from spare parts usage, labor costs, asset performance trends and maintenance history on any given piece of equipment.

-• Mobile CMMS: Most of today’s CMMS software have an app that allows on-the-go maintenance technicians to access information and update work orders from dashboards on their mobile devices.
+• Mobile CMMS: Most of today’s CMMS software doubles as an app that allows on-the-go maintenance technicians to access information and update work orders from dashboards on their mobile devices.

 How Exactly Does CMMS Software Work?